jarednjk/SQL_Chicago_Taxi_Trip/README.md

 ### 1. Top Performing Taxi Companies by Revenue

-To identify the companies with the highest revenue, I filtered by summing the fare for each company and order them by the highest revenue.
+To identify the companies with the highest revenue, I filtered by excluding company with null values, summing the fare for each company, and ordering them by the highest revenue.

 ```
 SELECT